SAP-samples/teched2022-DA280/exercises/6_Create_A_Multi_Action/README.md

 ![Screenshot9](https://github.com/SAP-samples/teched2022-DA280/blob/main/exercises/6_Create_A_Multi_Action/images/Screenshot9.PNG)

-3. Give your new Multi Action a name like shown in the Screenshot below (e.g. Predictive Liquidity Forecast)
+3. Give your new Multi Action a name like shown in the Screenshot below (e.g. Predictive Liquidity Forecast YourLastName).
+The reason you add your last name to the multi action name is to recognize yours later in the workflow.

 ![Screenshot10](https://github.com/SAP-samples/teched2022-DA280/blob/main/exercises/6_Create_A_Multi_Action/images/Screenshot10.PNG)